jaspector

 Floodplain ordinance violation may be prosecuted as a misdemeanor with a fine of not more than $500 per violation, plus costs and other lawful county remedies.
 County Clerk imposes a separate $25.00 penalty filing fee for real-property documents missing grantee mailing address.

-Typical inspection sequence: Floodplain review is performed by the Floodplain Administrator before permit approval or denial.
+Typical sequence: Floodplain review is performed by the Floodplain Administrator before permit approval or denial.
 OSSF inspections cover septic compliance, but the county did not publish the local inspection sequence.
 Statewide TCEQ OSSF practice commonly involves review, installation inspection, and final approval.

-Do I need a building permit in unincorporated Zapata County, TX?
+01 Do I need a building permit in unincorporated Zapata County, TX?

 A Floodplain Development Permit is required for development in all areas of special flood hazard within Zapata County's jurisdiction under the Flood Damage Prevention Ordinance.
 OSSF/septic permitting is required when a project needs an on-site sewage facility.
 No publicly documented countywide general building permit requirement was found for ordinary construction in unincorporated Zapata County.

-How do I apply for a building permit in unincorporated Zapata County, TX?
+02 How do I apply for a building permit in unincorporated Zapata County, TX?

-1. Confirm that the parcel is in unincorporated Zapata County and determine whether the project triggers a verified county permit program.
+To apply for a building permit in unincorporated Zapata County, TX, follow these steps: 1.
+Confirm that the parcel is in unincorporated Zapata County and determine whether the project triggers a verified county permit program.
 2. If the site is in a mapped special flood hazard area, contact the county Floodplain Administrator to determine if a Floodplain Development Permit is required.
 3. If a floodplain permit is required, submit the application with county forms on duplicate plans drawn to scale showing location, dimensions, elevations, and relation to special flood hazard areas.
 4. If the project requires an on-site sewage facility, coordinate separately with Zapata County Environmental Department for septic compliance under TCEQ OSSF rules.
 5. If the project creates or modifies a subdivision plat or map, coordinate with the county for plat approval and then record the plat with the County Clerk.
 6. Obtain any parallel state or federal approvals the county may require.
 7. Wait for county review and approval before starting regulated work.